 Valley College is a specialist post 16 institution (SPI) owned by and part of the Sea View Trust.
 It is a four-day provision Tuesday to Friday.
-The college offers a post-18 course which has been designed to meet the needs of a specific group of Learners with Learning Difficulties and Disabilities (LLDD).
+The college offers a post-18 course which has been designed to meet the needs of a specific group of Learners with Learning Difficulties and Disabilities (LLDD) on a programme of up to 3 years.
 Learners admitted to the College roll are aged between 18 to 25 years and have an Educational Health Care Plan (EHCP) identifying their needs and individual objectives.
 College uses statutory documentation alongside in-house assessment materials to baseline new learners.

 Our vision for College learners is to equip them with the skills to be fully included in their own community.
 College can be a pathway to paid work, further study or meaningful volunteering.
 Our pathways are accredited and we have formed an extensive employment networks with local business and community organisations.
 Our 3 current pathways are titled: